WHEN: April 5-27; Opening Night: Friday, April 11, at 8 PM

-WHERE: Two River’s Marion Huber Theater, 21 Bridge Avenue, Red Bank
+WHERE: Rechnitz Theater, 21 Bridge Ave., Red Bank

 Inside Two River

 Inside Two River is a series of events specially curated for each Two River Theater production.
-For more information or to reserve seats, patrons should visit tworivertheater.org or call 732.345.1400.
+For more information or to reserve seats, patrons should visit www.tworivertheater.org or call 732.345.1400.

-WHERE: Victoria J. Mastrobuono Library (following the 3pm performance)
+WHERE: Victoria Mastrobuono Library (following the 3 PM performance)

 - Before Play and Lobby Display

-Audiences will learn more about Lives of Reason in Two River’s Before Play lecture series, which takes place 45 minutes prior to every performance, and Lobby Display.
+Audiences will learn about Alice Childress, her literary achievements, and her work as a social activist for the rights of African-Americans, women and the working class in Two River’s Before Play lecture series, which takes place 45 minutes prior to every performance, and Lobby Display.

 Working with Google, Two River has created and launched a virtual tour of its facility, which lives on Google Maps and tworivertheater.org.
 This virtual tour provides an additional level of support and benefit for patrons who use wheelchairs or require other assistance by allowing them to virtually come through the theater’s front doors and view the space in detail in advance of their visit.